Eagle Mountain man wanted in domestic violence incident | Gephardt Daily

 EAGLE MOUNTAIN, Utah, Oct.
-15, 2023 (Gephardt Daily) — Law enforcement officers in Utah County and across the state of are searching for an Eagle Mountain man wanted for aggravated assault in a domestic violence incident in which he allegedly choked his partner and threatened to kill her.
+15, 2023 (Gephardt Daily) — Law enforcement officers in Utah County and across the state of are searching for an Eagle Mountain man wanted for aggravated assault in a domestic violence incident in which he allegedly choked a woman and threatened to kill her.

 According to a press release issued by Sgt.
-Spencer Cannon, public information officer for the Utah County Sheriff’s Office, a woman called 911 Saturday afternoon and said that her boyfriend, identified as Yosvany-Armando Cruz-Lopez, 44, was away working as a truck driver when he called and threatened that if she left their house with their child he would kill her.”
+Spencer Cannon, public information officer for the Utah County Sheriff’s Office, a woman called 911 Saturday afternoon and said Yosvany-Armando Cruz-Lopez, 44, who was away working as a truck driver, called and threatened that if she left their house with their child he would kill her.”

 Cannon said the two had argued the night before.